margaretmf/margaretmf.github.io/readinglist.md

 * [The Lost Art of Reading Nature's Signs: Use Outdoor Clues to Find Your Way, Predict the Weather, Locate Water, Track Animals, and Other Forgotten Skills](https://www.amazon.com/Lost-Art-Reading-Natures-Signs/dp/1615192417/ref=sr_1_1?dchild=1&keywords=The+Lost+Art+of+Reading+Nature%27s+Signs%3A+Use+Outdoor+Clues+to+Find+Your+Way%2C+Predict+the+Weather%2C+Locate+Water%2C+Track+Animals%2C+and+Other+Forgotten+Skills&qid=1597089581&sr=8-1) by Tristan Gooley
 * [Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life]() by Susan David
 * [When They Call You a Terrorist: A Black Lives Matter Memoir](https://www.amazon.com/When-They-Call-You-Terrorist/dp/1250306906) by Patrisse Khan-Cullors & Asha Bandele
-* [Harry Potter and the Chamber of Secrets](https://www.amazon.com/Harry-Potter-Chamber-Secrets-Rowling/dp/0439064872) by J. K. Rowling

 #### Completed